Amanuel-Shetaye/huffman/docs/details.md

 ## Details on Git with a Partner

 You may find it helpful to begin by reading the Working Together section of the [Git tutorial](https://gitlab.oit.duke.edu/academic-technology/cct/-/tree/master/git) from the Duke Colab.
-For more, see the [Git tutoraial by Gitlab](https://docs.gitlab.com/ee/tutorials/make_your_first_git_commit.html) including the link to an [extensive video tutorial](https://www.youtube.com/watch?v=4lxvVj7wlZw) if you prefer that.
+For more, see the [Git tutorial by GitLab](https://docs.gitlab.com/ee/tutorials/make_your_first_git_commit.html) including the link to an [extensive video tutorial](https://www.youtube.com/watch?v=4lxvVj7wlZw) if you prefer that.

 One person should fork the starter code and then add their partner as a collaborator on the project.
 Choose Settings>Members>Invite Members.
 Then use the autocomplete feature to invite your partner to the project as a *maintainer*.
 Both of you can now clone and push to this project.
 See the [gitlab documentation here](https://docs.gitlab.com/ee/user/project/members/).